 The effective functioning of our team is dependent on our ability to work together and coordinate schedules.
-We aim to maintain coverage throughout every weekday and evenings (Monday - Friday).
+We aim to maintain coverage Monday - Friday, including evening hours.
 If our team does not have evening coverage, GPRA Graduate Assistants may be asked to work at least one evening shift per week.
-Evening hours range from 4 - 7 pm and this will be coordinated with Allyssa.
+Evening hours range from 4 - 7 pm and this will be coordinated on an as needed basis with Allyssa.